mlowery/usher/README.md

 Essentially, it works like this:

 1. Using an iTerm [trigger](https://www.iterm2.com/triggers.html), detect a shell prompt.
-Then inject some history-dumping shell code using iTerm **Send Text** action.
+Then inject some history-dumping shell code using the iTerm **Send Text** action.
 This history-dumping code is triggered on shell exit.
 2. Using another iTerm trigger, detect the history dump.
-Then append it to a file using iTerm **Run Silent Coprocess** action.
+Then append the history to a file using the iTerm **Run Silent Coprocess** action.

 ## Installation